 Introducing the McGeoch Fellows!

 Named in honor of Professor McGeoch, who passed away in 2019, the McGeoch Fellows assist the computer science department by holding TA hours, grading assignments, and serving as a support system for other students.
-This month, I caught up with Lesley Zhang ‘21, Jessica Yu ‘22, Maggie Drew ‘22, and Conrad Kuklinsky ‘21.
-Zhang works with Prof. Spector for Machine Learning, Yu with Prof. Rosenbaum for Intro II, Drew with Prof. Riondato for Intro I, and Kuklinsky with Prof. Gardner for Algorithms.
+This month, I caught up with Lesley Zheng ‘21, Jessica Yu ‘22, Maggie Drew ‘22, and Conrad Kuklinsky ‘21.
+Zheng works with Prof. Spector for Machine Learning, Yu with Prof. Rosenbaum for Intro II, Drew with Prof. Riondato for Intro I, and Kuklinsky with Prof. Gardner for Algorithms.

 What’s your favorite part about being a McGeoch Fellow?

-Zhang: I love seeing how each student improves over time: from struggling to grasp the concept in class, then coming to my office hours with a lot of questions, to seeing their final submitted assignment.
+Zheng: I love seeing how each student improves over time: from struggling to grasp the concept in class, then coming to my office hours with a lot of questions, to seeing their final submitted assignment.